wsdfhjxc/virtual-desktop-bar/README.md

 ### Known issues
 * Multi monitor behavior is in unknown state (untested)
 * Virtual desktops are shared by all monitors (KWin's limitation)
-* Support for Plasma Wayland session isn't there yet (missing API parts)
+* Support for Plasma Wayland session isn't there yet (maybe some day)
 * The code behind this applet is a hot mess that begs for a sensible rewrite
 * There are some occasional glitches with applet layout on Kubuntu 18.04 (Qt 5.9.5)
 * Dynamic virtual desktop management doesn't play nice with KWin tiling scripts (see below)

 #### Compatibility with KWin tiling scripts
 If you want to use this applet with some KWin tiling scripts, they may not work correctly.
 However, this is only related to some non-standard features that Virtual Desktop Bar provides.
-I recommend reading [this document](KWIN.md) for more details.
+I recommend reading [this document](KWIN.md) for more details and tips for KWin script developers which are interested in providing support for the plasmoid.

 #### Compatible KWin tiling scripts
 * [Patched faho's KWin tiling script](https://github.com/wsdfhjxc/kwin-tiling/tree/virtual-desktop-bar)